Against science denialism and uncritical idealisation of the sciences, I argue for a realistic understanding of scientific practices.

 Vortrag auf der Tagung “Rationalität und Demokratie”

-Please read the syllabus carefully!
 This lecture offers an overview of contemporary epistemology and introduces the basics of philosophical logic (propositional and predicate logic).
 At the same time, it introduces non-philosophy students to philosophy in the sense of working on conceptual problems, questions, and arguments.
+Students of all disciplines will profit from the introduction to conceptual thinking and logic.

-Please read the syllabus carefully!
 We have a rough and ready idea what sciences are and that some methods to gain knowledge are “scientific” whereas others are “unscientific.”
 Conducting a social survey, doing experiments in behaviour economics or constructing computer models to predict how the climate changes is scientific, relying on hearsay, following gut intuitions or compiling knowledge from randomly selected search results on google is not.
+Moreover, we consider some fields of knowledge to be “pseudo-sciences.”
+Astrology is a prime example, although it was consider being a science for a long time.

 Buchrezensionen sind ein wichtiges Medium einer Public Sociology und zugleich ein ausgezeichnetes Lernfeld für wissenschaftliches Schreiben.
 Im Rahmen dieses als Schreibwerkstatt angelegten Seminars sollen gemeinsam sozial- und geisteswissenschaftliche Neuerscheinungen diskutiert und von den Teilnehmerinnen und Teilnehmern rezensiert werden.
+Grundlage der Teilnahme ist die Bereitschaft, selbst Buchbesprechungen zu verfassen und die eigenen Texte im Seminar zur Diskussion zu stellen.

 “Political Epistemology begins with understanding that epistemology without political philosophy is idealistic whereas political philosophy without epistemolog is dogmatic.”